iMistDev/audio-stts/README.md

         '---'            ---`-'                                 '---'          `----'

 </pre>
-(idk, i was bored lol.) and I made this silly thing bcs I got to shy an nervous on stream, also my english is kinda broken since I'm a non native speaker and yeah, I'm still learning code, I had a lot of fun testing and making this, I know it's a small program.
+or "iMist" (idk, i was bored lol.) and I made this silly thing bcs I got to shy an nervous on stream, also my english is kinda broken since I'm a non native speaker and yeah, I'm still learning code, I had a lot of fun testing and making this, I know it's a small program.